AmingAndrei/violence.website/content/metaphoricals/coherence.md

 Individuals classified as **Redliners** or **Half-breeds** demonstrate partial immunity to Coherence rejection.
 This is due to:
 - The integration of **Blackstone-shifted nervous systems** in the case of Redliners, which effectively reclassify their biological Coherence alignment.
 - The genetic inheritance of **Blackstone-shifted anatomy** in the case of Half-breeds.
-- As a result, Redliners are **recognized by BLACKSPACE** as native entities and are unaffected by the disintegration effects typically applied to Realspace matter.
+- As a result, Redliners are **recognized by BLACKSPACE** as native entities and are unaffected by the disintegration effects typically applied to REALSPACE matter.